UsabilityEngineering/What4Dinner/README.md

 **Executive Summary**

 It can be very challenging figuring out what to eat 3 times a day and harder still if you are under any sort of dietary restrictions. **What's For Dinner will allow a user to have access to a collection of recipes tailored for them,** making the decision of What's For Dinner much easier.
+We've done some research to find opportunities to improve the user experience.

-* !!!In a bullet-list, provide a summary that highlights...!!!
+**Competative Analysis** of leading products revealed **opportunities for improvement** for multiple segments:
-* !!!What you've done during this phase...!!!
+* **Advertisements**: Users displeased with **advertisements swarming the user interface**
-* !!!and what the significance of it is...!!!
+* **Pay Walls**: A lot of **useful functionality hidden behind monthly paywalls**
-* !!!as an executive would understand.!!!
+* **Tutorials**: Sometimes **kitchen jargon is confusing** for inexperienced users and **few competitors** provided **definitions of jargon and tutorials for tasks**

 [Full phase I report](phaseI/)